Ei8htbits/SSHWebClient/README.md

 Simple SSH Web Client for your Wifi Pineapple

 # Thanks to:
 L0rd-Kam0S for updating the install script.
 Thanks to Zylla for compiling the Shellinabox.
+Can't forget Kbeflo for pointing me in the right direction.
+Cheers!

 <strong>NOTE:</strong> Make sure you're Nano/Tetra has <strong>Internet Sharing</strong> setup or have the <strong>WiFi Client Mode</strong> connected to the Internet.